UK Car Costs – Buying and Owning a Car in the UK

 Driving a car is a great way to travel around the UK.
 It is also very useful for daily living and for getting to working when you live outside the major cities in the UK or even if you just live outside of London.
 However, if you are a visitor in the UK and you are only living in the UK for two years, is buying a car and paying for all the running costs, really worth it?

 I bought a car in the UK and used it for the entire two years I lived there.
 I have written this guide to tell you all the costs of buying and owning a car in the UK to help you make your own decision on whether to get a car while you live in the UK.
+I also talk more about what driving in the UK involves here.

 How Much Does it Cost to Buy a Car in the UK?